tim-rose/makeshift/README.md

  1. push to the branch: `git push origin my-idea`
  1. submit a pull request.

-## Licence
+## License

-You are licensed to use devkit under the MIT licence.
+You are licensed to use devkit under the MIT license.
-See the file `LICENCE` for details.
+See the file `LICENSE` for details.

+## TODO

+* create MSI packages using Wix
+* create automated tests
+* add support for "performance testing" targets
+* better support for embedded projects and cross-compilation
+* automatically install-on-demand **devkit** commands (and a project's libraries?).